daigotanaka/daigotanaka.github.io/over-the-inertia-towards-data-democratization.md

 alike, are increasingly utilizing data everyday in order to make decisions at FiveStars.

 How did we get here?
-What lessons can we share to other companies yet to break the inertia?
+What lessons can we share to other companies yet to overcome the organizational inertia?

 *What I am going to write may sound too obvious or not even relevant to those who already are expert on this topic or working for an elite data company.
 But